Essex, New York: Recreation

 There are a wide variety of year-round recreational offerings.
-Cycling is very popular in many parts of Essex.
-Whallons Bay Road offers magnificent views of both Vermont and the Adirondack High Peaks, with smooth roads and moderate hills.
-Walker Road is also a popular bike route, which sees Essex residents routinely riding from the historic hamlet to Dogwood Bakery in Wadhams via this route on the weekends.
+Cycling is popular in many parts of Essex.
+Whallons Bay Road offers views of both Vermont and the Adirondack High Peaks, with smooth roads and moderate hills.
+Walker Road is also a bike route, which sees Essex residents riding from the historic hamlet to Dogwood Bakery in Wadhams via this route on the weekends.
 Route 22 is part of the Empire State Trail, which officially opened in 2020.
-Hikers will find many opportunities to access small mountains, forests and fields via the Champlain Area Trails (CATS) trails, which wind for dozens of miles throughout Essex.
-The newest Essex Quarry Trail, at the top of Bull Run in Essex, allows visitors to see the remains of a once-active quarry in a unique woodland.
-Infrequently traveled side roads throughout the entire town lend themselves to casual walks through serene and beautiful areas.
-On the lake, sailing, swimming, stand-up paddleboarding (SUPs) and kayaking are favorite summer pastimes.
-Both Lake Champlain and the Boquet River have excellent and easy to access areas for anglers of all ages.
+Hikers can access small mountains, forests and fields via the Champlain Area Trails (CATS) trails, which wind for dozens of miles throughout Essex.
+The Essex Quarry Trail, at the top of Bull Run in Essex, allows visitors to see the remains of a once-active quarry in a woodland.
+Infrequently traveled side roads throughout the entire town lend themselves to casual walks.
+On the lake, sailing, swimming, stand-up paddleboarding (SUPs) and kayaking are summer pastimes.
+Both Lake Champlain and the Boquet River have areas for anglers of all ages.